-- 2.18 Under s657EA, the Panel can review a decision of the Panel on an application for a declaration under s657A, or for an order under s657D or 657E (though not a decision on the review of a decision by ASIC).
-An application for review may be made by any party to the proceedings at first instance, or by ASIC. - 2.19 The Panel is constituted for the purposes of the review (a review Panel) by three members appointed by the President.
-A review Panel has the same powers to make a declaration or order as the Panel which considered the matter at first instance (the sitting Panel) had when considering an application under s657C.
-Under s657EA(4), the review Panel may: - (a) vary the decision; or - (b) set aside the decision; or - (c) set aside the decision and substitute a new decision.
+- 2.18 Under section 657EA, the Panel can review a decision of the Panel on an application for a declaration under section 657A, or for an order under section 657D or 657E (though not a decision on the review of a decision by ASIC).
+An application for review may be made by any party to the proceedings at first instance, or by ASIC.10 - 2.19 The Panel is constituted for the purposes of the review (a review Panel) by three members appointed by the President.
+A review Panel has the same powers to make a declaration or order as the Panel which considered the matter at first instance (the initial Panel) had when considering an application under section 657C.
+Under subsection 657EA(4), the review Panel may: